elenambarbour/ics355_hw2/README.md

 Currency conversions program for ICS 355

-Program consists of the following files. main.cpp: main function that handles all user input / output to user.
-Calls functions provided in different files.\newline userclass.h: defines the class that has user account information - current balance, preferred currency, username associated with class, and allowed currencies for the account. userclass.cpp: Has all functions for accessing the class from inside and outside the class permissions. usercase.h: defines prototypes to the functions that take care of different user cases. usercase.cpp: handles the case that the user wants to check balance, deposit, withdraw, and see information for the user. convert.h: defines the prototypes for anything handling conversions. convert.cpp: functions that handle conversion from USD to Euro or Pound and whether or not a conversion is needed.
+Program consists of the following files.
+-main.cpp: main function that handles all user input / output to user.
+Calls functions provided in different files.\newline -userclass.h: defines the class that has user account information - current balance, preferred currency, username associated with class, and allowed currencies for the account.
+-userclass.cpp: Has all functions for accessing the class from inside and outside the class permissions.
+-usercase.h: defines prototypes to the functions that take care of different user cases.
+-usercase.cpp: handles the case that the user wants to check balance, deposit, withdraw, and see information for the user.
+-convert.h: defines the prototypes for anything handling conversions.
+-convert.cpp: functions that handle conversion from USD to Euro or Pound and whether or not a conversion is needed.

 Please compile by running "make" in the command line.
 This will make all the files needed to run the program.